 Whether you choose to immerse yourself in Boston’s vivid history or to kick back and enjoy the city’s contemporary culture, the “Capital of New England” offers visitors top-notch museums, memorable landmarks, distinctive dining and much more.
-To help make the most of your next trip, we asked Guest Services Manager Adam Suchodolski at Four Seasons Hotel Boston to give his recommendations for the best things to see and do in Boston – from an island-hopping day trip to a stroll along Newbury Street.
+To help make the most of your next trip, we've made recommendations for the best things to see and do in Boston – from an island-hopping day trip to a stroll along Newbury Street.

 Follow the red line of the Freedom Trail to 16 historical sites, including the Old State House, Paul Revere’s House, the USS Constitution and the Bunker Hill Monument.
 Along the way, be sure to stop at Faneuil Hall Marketplace, which is truly the heart of the city.